JohnCoene/javascript-for-r/_book/4-12-shiny-complete.md

 <script src="https://unpkg.com/ml5@0.4.3/dist/ml5.min.js"></script>
 ```

 We will create an `html_dependency` object using the `htmlDependency` function from the htmltools package.
-If confused, go back to the first part of the book on Shiny prerequisites where it is explained in greater detail.
+If confused, go back to the first part of the book on Shiny prerequisites, where it is explained in greater detail.

-We have two options at our disposal, either use the CDN (as shown in the previous code chunk) or download the file.
+We have two options at our disposal either use the CDN (as shown in the previous code chunk) or download the file.
 We will start by making use of the CDN; later when we build a package for this functionality, we shall download it to provide users of the package a choice between using the local file or the CDN.

 ```r